 Since it’s 100% natural, Kamado Joe burns for a more extended period of up to 18 hours producing a consistent heat temperature, allowing your steak to grill over 750 degrees Fahrenheit.

 At this temperature, you’ll achieve a perfect steakhouse style burning experience with a signature of smoked flavor.
-Concerning longer burn, the charcoal slow cooks at hotter temperature producing moisture meat.
+Concerning longer burn, the charcoal slow cooks at hotter temperatures producing moisture meat.

-The lump charcoal lit up easily and fast with minimal efforts ideal for a ceramic grill that insulates and contain much heat.
-For the better start I recommend to use origin Komado Joe lighter.
+The lump charcoal lit up easily and fast with minimal efforts ideal for a ceramic grill that insulates and contains much heat.
+For a better start, I recommend using the original Komodo Joe lighter.

 Within the first 15 minutes, you are guaranteed to achieve the desired cooking temperature.
 Since it lights pretty fast, it gives you ample time to concentrate on grilling and less time on keeping the charcoal burning.

 If you’re worried about consumption, this lump charcoal is reusable up to three times by just adding a few new champs of charcoal to the old ones and light it up.